 For in-depth details, please follow our AVM 1 tracking issue on GitHub.

 AVM2 is ActionScript 3, which was introduced with Flash Player 9 (June 2006).
 After the release of Flash Professional CC (2013), authors are required to use ActionScript 3 - making any movie made after that date very likely to fall under this category.

 Ruffle is still working on the foundational support for AVM 2, and does not yet support any content that requires it.
 A warning will be placed in the log when you attempt to play AVM 2 content, for this reason.
 We do plan on supporting this soon!

 For in-depth details, please follow our AVM 2 tracking issue on GitHub.

 ♥️ How to help the project

-We are entirely an open source project and do this for the sake of preserving history, and we are not a large team at that.
+We are an entirely open source project and do this for the sake of preserving history, and we are not a large team at that.
 We absolutely welcome and request your help if you are willing to provide it.
-There are 4 main ways to help this project, and we will be extremely grateful for any provided.
+There are 4 main ways to help this project, and we will be extremely grateful for any help provided.

 🖥️ Contributing code